 The pump tests are designed to measure a product's ability to achieve a safe riding pressure in a road tire — 90psi is sufficient for most riders to avoid a pinch flat following inflation — and to efficiently provide the volume necessary to inflate a mountain bike tire.

 The pump performance testing also gave us ample opportunity to test head design and valve seals.
-After thousands of strokes and elbow tendinitis from long hours inflating tires, we have completed the most exhaustive mini and frame pump review available.The pumps were also tested in real world riding conditions.
-They spent months in our jerseys, hydration packs and on our frames.
+After thousands of strokes and elbow tendonitis from long hours inflating tires, we have completed the most exhaustive mini and frame pump review available.The pumps were also tested in real world riding conditions.
+They spent months in our jerseys, hydration packs, and on our frames.
 We looked for signs of deterioration from the elements and assessed them for more nuanced issues such as annoying rattles or noises while riding.
 Our award-winning products are deserving of their titles.